kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 --- abstract

-MoqTransfork is designed to serve a broadcast to an unbounded number of viewers with different latency/quality targets: the entire spectrum between real-time and VOD.
+MoqTransfork is designed to serve a broadcast to an unbounded number of viewers with different latency and quality targets: the entire spectrum between real-time and VOD.
-The protocol is a thin pub/sub layer on top of QUIC/WebTransport containing only the necessary metadata to relay live tracks optimally during congestion.
+MoqTransfork itself is a media agnostic transport, allowing relays and CDNs to forward the most important content under degraded networks without knowledge of codecs, containers, or even if the content is fully encrypted.
-MoqTransfork is media agnostic and intended for any live content, potentially end-to-end encrypted, that follows a similar pattern to video encoding.
+Higher level protocols specify how to use MoqTransfork to encode and deliver video, audio, messages, or any form of live content.

 --- middle